 Customer-centric OD: Principles

-A quick list of core ideas to always bear in mind when practising customer-centric OD.
+Here is a quick list of core ideas to always bear in mind when practising customer-centric OD.

-- Be clear on exactly who is the customer / think more deeply about who the customer is in different organisations
+- Be clear on exactly who is the customer / think more deeply about who the customer is

 - Ask the customer question first – then align the competing strategy